amelia-rajaram/javascript/README.md

 ## Overview

-This project demonstrates my skills in JavaScript for fetching and displaying historical cryptocurrency prices using an API.
+This project is a webpage that retrieves and displays historical cryptocurrency prices using an API.

 ## Dataset

 The dataset includes historical prices for the following cryptocurrencies from 2013 to 2021:

 - Bitcoin
 - Ethereum
 - Dogecoin

 ## Tools Used

+- App Lab (Code.org)
 - JavaScript
-- HTML
-- CSS
-- Fetch API
+- App Lab's Data Table